 What about kids who simply cannot, or will not, do what’s asked of them?
 When 10-year-old Liam refuses to comply, his mom, Dina A., of New York City, shifts into “if-you-can’t-beat-’em,-join-’em” mode.
 “I can’t believe I’m admitting this,” she says, “but I wake him up and bring him cereal in bed.
 Once he’s gotten something to eat, he’s not as crabby.”

 At first glance, a child’s misadventures may seem random.
 But spend a week or two playing detective, and you may see a pattern.
 Pay attention to the specific situations that lead to trouble and — even more important — to the times of day when trouble usually occurs.

 “You may find that tantrums come at certain times of the day,” says Laura K., of San Francisco, mother of Jack, eight.
-“With my son, we found that it was right after the medication wore off.
+“With my son, we found that it was right after the ADHD medication wore off.
 So we asked the doctor for a small booster dose to get us through.
 It’s worked wonders for cutting down on the bad behavior.”

 Sometimes children simply fail to see the connection between how they behave and how they’re treated.
 In such cases, behavior charts are a godsend.
 The idea is to post a chart, specifying the behaviors you expect and the rewards the child will earn for toeing the line.